 Hydroxyzine is L1 in lactation safety (safest), but the baby should be monitored for sedation, dry mouth, and high heart rate.
 Fexofenadine is L2 (safer), and the baby should be monitored for sedation.

 A Word About Oral Doxepin

 This drug is known as tricyclic antidepressant, and its original use was to treat depression and sleep disorders.
 However, it has also been found to be useful in the treatment of itch.
-No animal studies have demonstrated fetal malformations or adverse fetal side effects with use of this drug.
+No animal studies have demonstrated fetal malformations or adverse fetal side effects with the use of this drug.
 This being said, there are very few, if any, human studies evaluating this drug during pregnancy.
 There has been one report of polydactyly, heart defects, and oral cleft abnormalities correlated with maternal exposures to the medication in the first trimester.
-It is recommended to use antihistamines before attempting to use this medication to control itch.
+It is recommended to use antihistamines before attempting to use this medication to control the itch.
 This drug should especially be avoided in the third trimester due to the risk of reduced muscle tone, vomiting, and weak suck in the newborn.

-In terms of lactation safety, it is considered L5 (contraindicated), as this drug is thought to be secreted in breast milk and can cause an infant to experience breathing difficulties, loss of muscle tone, decreased suckling, and vomiting.
+In terms of lactation safety, it is considered L5 (contraindicated), as this drug is thought to be secreted in breast milk and can cause an infant to experience breathing difficulties, loss of muscle tone, decreased suckling and vomiting.